RichardValerosoUniverse/World-at-35/README.md

 Precisely!

 Amen!!
 Hallelujah!

-Fortissimus In Fide!
+Fortissimus In Fide! 💪💪💪
-Animo LaSalle!
+Animo LaSalle! 💪💪💪

+Truth hurts but I an the Greatest Alive! 💪💰🤑